 Until 1881 not all Christian scholars were permitted access.
 One of the most priceless momenta is the Vatican Secret Archive holds is the Catholic Church’s excommunication of Martin Luther, who ignited Europe by turning his back on Catholicism and sparked Protestantism.
 The other most treasured Item on the shelf is the Codex Vaticanus Graecus 1209, the oldest known nearly complete manuscript of the Bible.

-Visiting Vatican Museum
+Visiting The Vatican at Night

 Vatican Museum Opening Hours